thecoblack/htrack/README.md

 Command line habit tracker.
 Why ?
-Because I was bored.
+I was reading a book that mentioned habits and what better to do this instead of reading.

 ## Setup